 Let’s say you were given 3 one dollar bills and one quarter – and the bills had slight tears and the quarter was dented.
 Would you throw these in the garbage?
 Probably not!
-You could take it all to the bank and exchange it for a new, undamaged currency, but in all reality you are just going to use it and pass it on to the next person.
+You could take it all to the bank and exchange it for a new, undamaged currency, but in all reality, you are just going to use it and pass it on to the next person.

 Like currency, strawberries also have a value.
 An average pound of strawberries is about 18 pieces and the current Tampa price is about .18 cents a berry.
 This means that each plastic container has the value of about $3.25; the aforementioned 3 one dollar bills and the one quarter.
 In a perfect world, every strawberry we receive would be perfect until the time we use them.
 However, this is not a perfect world and the reality is that some strawberries (and other berries) get damaged in some way and are not up to our standards for using – that is, not to our standards for using in their raw state that is.

 So what do we do with them?
-If your answer is throw them away, then realize that you are just throwing away money.
+If your answer is to throw them away, then realize that you are just throwing away money.

 Walk into any professional kitchen across the world and you will see the culinary team using every product to its fullest extent, regardless of its condition.
-Bones, vegetable scraps, separated butter fat, bacon grease, expired herbs, old bread and a number of other byproducts are repurposed to create other items.
+Bones, vegetable scraps, separated butterfat, bacon grease, expired herbs, old bread and a number of other byproducts are repurposed to create other items.
 Strawberries, and other berries for that matter, are no exception.
 Now, before we get to how to use them, it is important to know how to prep them for use.

 When you see any berry not meeting the standard for being used raw, the first thing to do is hull them if they have a stem, like a strawberry.
 The next step is to rinse them in cold running water.
-This removes any dirt or loose particles of the berry.
+This removes any dirt or loose particles from the berry.
 Next, lightly dry the berries using a paper towel to remove any excess water.
 And finally, place the berries into a Ziploc bag, date and freeze for future use.
 The result is not only having the product to create other items but also not tossing money (and food cost) into the garbage.

 Easy?
 Yes… and these actions are the actions of a culinary professional acting fiscally responsible.

 As stated… bruised, expired, ugly and less than perfect berries are no candidates for fruit trays, parfaits or other dishes but they are perfect candidates for other items of culinary expression.
-Here is a list of simple creations that can be achieved using leftover berries (of any kind or a mix) either strait away or right out of the freezer.
+Here is a list of simple creations that can be achieved using leftover berries (of any kind or a mix) either straight away or right out of the freezer.

 This is a very simple list; these are only suggestions.
 The possible creations are limited only by your talents and imagination!